← All posts

 A typical Finance Analyst's week looks something like this:

 In 2026, large language models can credibly do meaningful chunks of every single one of those.
-Not perfectly, not without supervision — but well enough that an analyst working with AI is faster than one working without it.
+Not perfectly, not without supervision — but well enough that an analyst working with AI is faster, sharper, and gets to spend more time on the work only they can do.

-That's the part that matters.
-The threat to your job isn't "AI replaces me."
-It's "the analyst sitting next to me uses AI and produces twice the output I do."
+That's the shift that matters.
+The story isn't "AI replaces me."
+It's "the analyst sitting next to me uses AI and produces twice the output — and gets the higher-value work that opens up."

-What AI can do for a Finance Analyst right now
+What AI can take off your plate right now

 Here's a concrete breakdown of where AI is genuinely useful today: